 - There are specific details about the person’s actions and choices (this is optional in paragraph 1, but essential in all the others).

 - You are making unequivocally positive statements about the candidate, his contributions, and leadership potential.

 If you know the candidate well, you should be able to do all of that in an hour or two at most.
-If you want to download this in an easy-to-use checklist, go get it here. (or subscribe below)

 Thanks for helping the people in your life get ahead.
 That makes you one of the good ones.